music dictionary : As - As

 astringere(Italian) to bind, to tie down, to compel, to constrain

-Astro(Italian m., Spanish m.) star, luminary
+Astro(Italian m., Spanish m.) star, heavenly body, luminary

 Astro-(German) astro- (prefix)